-The Ku-ring-gai local government area covers approximately 84 square kilometres or 8,446 hectares.
+The Ku-ring-gai local government area (LGA) covers approximately 85 square kilometres or 8,544 hectares.
 Ku-ring-gai contains nine suburbs and displays a wide variation in landscape and wildlife, with significant areas of urban bushland identified as having high conservation status.
-The area is bounded by Garigal National Park to the east, Lane Cove River Park to the west and Ku-ring-gai Chase National Park to the north.
-The estimated residential population is 122,859,00.
+The area is bound by Garigal National Park to the East, Lane Cove River Park to the West and Ku-ring-gai Chase National Park to the North.
+The estimated residential population is 126,046, which is up 3% since the previous plan.
 Ku-ring-gai Council encourages responsible pet ownership.
-The majority of households within Ku-ring-gai own, or have owned, pets and the NSW Companion Animals Register shows that there are approximately 22,210 dogs and 8,318 cats in Ku-ring-gai.
+The majority of households within Ku-ring-gai own, or have owned, pets and the NSW Companion Animals Register shows that there are approximately 26,276 dogs (up 18%) and 10,668 cats (up 28%) in Ku-ring-gai.
+This is an increase of 21% companion animals since the previous Companion Animals Plan.